Staff and Contributors

 Read Steve's Bio

 A repentant sinner and student of human behavior, Solloway discovered the joy of factual storytelling through reporting.
-Over a 43-year career, mostly with the Kennebec Journal, Portland Press Herald and Maine Sunday Telegram in his adopted state of Maine, Solloway won numerous national, regional, and state beauty contests, um, news and column writing awards.
+Over a 43-year career, mostly with the Kennebec Journal, Portland Press Herald and Maine Sunday Telegram in his adopted state of Maine, Solloway won numerous national, regional, and news and column writing awards.

 Solloway was inducted to the Maine Press Association Hall of Fame in 2016.